Pension scams

 Reject unexpected offers and advice

+If you’re contacted out of the blue about a pension opportunity, chances are its high risk or a scam.
 If you get a cold call about your pension, the safest thing to do is to hang up - it’s illegal and probably a scam.
-Report pension cold calls to the Information Commissioner’s Office (ICO).

 Be wary if you’re contacted about any financial product or opportunity and they mention using your pension.
 This is dangerous for you and your money.
+If you get unsolicited offers via email or text, you should simply ignore them.
+Do not click on the links.

 Be wary of offers of free pension reviews.
-Professional advice on pensions is not free.
+Professional pensions advice is not free.
 A free offer out of the blue (from a company you have not dealt with before) is probably a scam.
+Don't be talked into something by someone you know, even a friend or family member.
+They could be getting scammed.
+Check everything for yourself.

 Get regulated advice and protect your money

 If you need advice about what might be best for your circumstances, please consider speaking to an independent financial adviser.
-If you do not already use a financial adviser, the Financial Conduct Authority website provides information in relation to finding an independent financial adviser at: https://www.fca.org.uk/consumers/finding-adviser

 Don’t be rushed